siavava/portfolio/content/projects/web/notes-platform.md

 with the [Firebase][firebase] Realtime Database holding the notes.

-**Firebase carries the backend.** There is no server to run.
+Firebase carries the backend, so there is no server to run.
 A single service, `services/datastore.ts`, wraps one Realtime Database reference, `notes`. `onNotesValueChange` subscribes with `.on('value')` and fires a callback on every snapshot; `addNote` pushes a new record, `updateNote`